will-hart/BlitzExpansion/README.md

 ## License

 This Arduino library is Copyright William Hart (2013) and released under an LGPLv3 license.
-See [www.blitzlogger.com](http://www.blitzlogger.com) for more information.
 If you do make any fixes or improvements please contribute a pull request through github so that everybody can benefit.

 ## Usage